akostrik/general-culture/docker.md

 `$ docker run -it -v public:/var/www/public ubuntu:22.04`
 * starts a new container
 * attaches your terminal to it (-it)
-* a volume called public is mounted to /var/www/public inside the container
+* a volume `public` is mounted to /var/www/public inside the container

-`ls /var/www/public` list the contents of your container’s /var/www/public
+`ls /var/www/public` the contents of the container’s /var/www/public
 `echo "foobar" > /var/www/public/foo` add a test file with some arbitrary content
 `exit` detach from your container, the container stops
 `docker run -it -v public://var/www/public2 alpine:latest` start a new container that attaches the same volume